tschaub/authorized/README.md

 });
 ```

+### Actions

 Now define what roles are required for your actions.

 ```js
 auth.action('add members to organization', ['admin', 'organization.owner']);
 ```

+To perform the provided action, a user must have at least one of the given
+roles.
+In this case, a user must be `admin` or `organization.owner` to add
+members to an organization.

+Note that entity and role getters can be added in any order, but you cannot
+configure actions until all entity and role getters have been added.

+### Middleware

 Now you're ready to generate authorization middleware.